n8willis/opentype-shaping-documents/errata.md

 ### Sorting of <abbr>GSUB</abbr> and <abbr>GPOS</abbr> lookups ###

-The OpenType specification requires that lookups in the <abbr>GSUB</abbr> table must be sorted into numeric order before they are applied.
+The OpenType specification requires that lookups in the <abbr title="Glyph Substitution table">GSUB</abbr> table must be sorted into numeric order before they are applied.

-Lookups in the <abbr>GPOS</abbr> table, however, are not expected to be sorted first, because <abbr>GPOS</abbr> lookups are applied in a specified order.
+Lookups in the <abbr title="Glyph Positioning table">GPOS</abbr> table, however, are not expected to be sorted first, because <abbr title="Glyph Positioning table">GPOS</abbr> lookups are applied in a specified order.

 ### Per-script applicability of feature tags ###